Signed in as:

 1/3

-In Australia, limited population data are available, but one report estimated the direct hospital costs for all TBI in the 2004–05 financial year at $184 million.2 Furthermore, the total cost of TBI* was estimated to be $8.6 billion, comprising:
+In Australia, data are more limited.
+A national report estimated that in the 2004–05 financial year, direct hospital costs for all TBI reached $184 million².
+When broader costs were considered, the total economic burden of TBI was valued at $8.6 billion, comprising:

-The lifetime costs per incident case of TBI were estimated to be $2.5 and $4.8 million for moderate TBI and severe TBI respectively, across Australia.3
+Lifetime costs per case were estimated at $2.5 million for moderate TBI and $4.8 million for severe TBI across Australia³.

 Rate and frequency of concussion in the US, 2002-2011.